-The Company utilizes a Risk Taxonomy that supports firm-wide frameworks including the Risk Management Framework.
-The Risk Taxonomy and the Risk Management Framework include the following risk types: Credit risk, Liquidity Risk, Market Risk (Trading / Non-Trading, including interest rate risk), Operational Risk, Compliance risk, Reputation risk and Strategic risk.
+The Company utilizes a Risk Taxonomy that supports firm-wide frameworks including the Enterprise Risk Management Framework.
+The Risk Taxonomy include the following risk categories: Credit risk, Liquidity Risk, Market Risk (Trading / Non-Trading, including interest rate risk), Operational Risk, Compliance risk, Reputation risk and Strategic risk.
 Additionally, the Company is exposed to risks that may materialize in, or arise from, more than one risk within or across multiple risk categories (e.g., credit risk and operational risk), creating crosscutting risks.
 Crosscutting risks include conduct risk, country risk and climate-related risk.
+Additionally, centralized programs may be established to enable an integrated approach for managing individual risks that are linked together by a common set of characteristics / themes, such as risks relating to digital assets, e-trading and operational resilience.

 An effective risk management framework requires a strong risk culture composed of shared values and expected behaviors to promote safe and sound risk taking across the firm, in line with the firm's strategy and risk appetite.
-The Company's talent, performance management and compensation programs are designed to attract, recognize and reward individuals with the knowledge, skills, abilities and demonstrated behavior support the design, implementation and embedding of the Risk Management Framework.
+Citi's firm-wide conduct and culture programs are designed to: (i) set, reinforce and enhance the firm's risk culture; (ii) integrate its values and conduct expectations into the organization; and (iii) provide employees with tools to assist with making prudent and ethical risk decisions and escalate issues appropriately.
 As part of this risk culture, all employees are accountable for risk management and must identify, escalate, and address risk-taking activities that exceed the Company's risk appetite in a timely manner.

-Stress testing is an integral component of how the Company measures risk and supports business-as-usual risk management, as well as capital and liquidity planning, strategic and operating planning and recovery and resolution planning.
+Stress testing is an integral component of how the Company measures risk and supports business-as-usual risk management, as well as capital and liquidity assessment and planning, strategic and operating planning and recovery and resolution planning.
 Stress tests are forward-looking assessments of the potential impact of various adverse events and circumstances on the Company.
 The Company's Enterprise Stress Testing Policy establishes the framework for evaluating the impact of the adverse and / or stressful events and circumstances on its operations and financial conditions.
 Stress testing is performed for individual risk categories, products and portfolios and to evaluate aggregations of risks at an overall Company level.

-The Company uses a lines of defense construct to manage its risk.
-The construct comprises units that create risks (first line of defense), those that independently assess risk (second line of defense) and units that provide independent assurance (third line of defense).
+The Company uses a lines of defense model as a key component of the Enterprise Risk Management Framework to manage its risk.
+The model comprises units that create and and own risks (first line of defense), those that independently oversees risk taking activities and challenges first line in their execution of risk management activities risk (second line of defense) and units that provide independent assurance (third line of defense).
 Additionally, the firm has units tasked with maintaining a strong control environment (Enterprise Support Functions).